-The days needed to make a trip like this are 4, although it can be done in up to 3 days, the best way to go places like those you will see in Machu Picchu and the Sacred Valley of the Incas is with patience, since the best the Incas made their cities, and in a more subtle way, in the constructions made in the new cities founded by the Spaniards, are the details.
+The days needed to make a Cusco and Sacred Valley trip like this are 4, although it can be done in up to 3 days, the best way to visit places like the ones you will see in Machu Picchu and the Sacred Valley of the Incas is patiently, since the best thing to do the Incas made in their cities, and in a more subtle way, in the constructions made in the new cities founded by the Spaniards, are the details.

-If you plan this trip well, it is likely to become the trip of a lifetime
+If you plan well your Sacred Valley and Machu Picchu Tour, it is likely to become the trip of a lifetime

 Take your first day in Cusco calmly, especially if you come from cities near sea level.
 You can make a City tour through the city of Cusco from noon, we recommend resting in the morning after your arrival, although we know that you will leave your things at the hotel and will leave as soon as possible to know the city.
 Drink plenty of coca tea, this will prevent you from getting sick of altitude sickness.
 You can buy the tourist ticket in the Plaza de Armas of Cusco, this will serve you not only to visit places like Sacsayhuaman, and other archaeological sites around the city, but to visit the churches of Cusco and the archaeological sites in the towns of the Incas' Sacred Valley.